|

 Brodov himself wrote: "Yoga is a system of self-regulation

-and self-improvement of the personality, and here I can refer
+and self-improvement of human personality, and here I can

 Today,